Gromov--Witten theory beyond maximal contacts: Proof of the main theorem

-The virtual cycle of $(Y, D_0+D_\infty)$ without a non-negative contact and without interior markings carrying the class $[D_0]$ or $[D_\infty]$, vanishes unless there are two markings and the curve class is a fiber class of the fibration $Y\rightarrow D$.
-This can be proved via the virtual localization computation.
-In the virtual localization computation, there are only terms with negative power of $t^\prime$, where $t^\prime$ is the equivariant parameter for the $\mathbb C^\times$-action induced by the natural $\mathbb C^\times$-action that scales the fiber $Y\rightarrow D$.
-Note that there are two different $\mathbb C^\times$-actions for $P_Y$.
-One comes from the bundle $P_Y\rightarrow Y$ and the other comes from the bundle $Y\rightarrow D$.
+By Lemma \ref{lemma-rubber}, the pushforward of the virtual cycle of $(Y, D_0+D_\infty)$ without a non-negative contact vanishes unless there are two markings and the curve class is a fiber class of the fibration $Y\rightarrow D$.